serenayj/PyrEval/README.md

 PyrEval Copyright (C) 2017 Yanjun Gao

 This is the package for running PyrEval.
+The current pacakge is written in Python 2.7 and Python>=3.6 will be released soon.

 [Here](https://youtu.be/i_wdH3__urY) is a demo presented in [CLIEDE2017](https://sites.psu.edu/cliede2017/).
 Please cite these papers if you use our code.